physrisk/website-source/articles/2013/elementary-kinetic-exchange-models.md

 distribution of energy and velocities in gasses and to lay foundations for the statistical physics.
-In the context of Physics of Risk it is worthwhile to mention that Maxwell and Boltzman relied not only on the empirical works by other physicists, but also on the demographical data!
+In the context of Physics of Risk it is worthwhile to mention that Maxwell and Boltzman relied not only on the empirical works by other physicists, but also on the demographic data!
 Boltzmann even wrote that "molecules are like so many individuals, having the most various states of motion" \[cite id="Ball2002PhysA, Patriarca2013AJP"\].
-Inspired by this quote we will briefly review, while relying on \[cite id="Patriarca2013AJP"\], some of the simplest kinetic models and their applications to modelling of socio-economic systems.<!--more-->
+Inspired by this quote we will briefly review, while relying on \[cite id="Patriarca2013AJP"\], some of the simplest kinetic models and their applications to modeling of socio-economic systems.<!--more-->

 Elementary kinetic model